 Now, try to open the site, which was showing DNS related error.

-Sometimes, extensions like Adblock creates conflict with some websites.
+Sometimes, extensions like Adblock create conflict with some websites.
 And, browser shows, this site can’t be reached, error.
-And, if clearing out data from Chrome not fix the error, then try resetting the browser.
+And, if clearing out data from Chrome does not fix the error, then try resetting the browser.
 Resetting the browser will also disable all active chrome extensions and will clear temporary data.

 Chrome settings will get reset and all extensions will get disabled.
 Now, try to open the site, which was not getting open before.